Feastio

 Fruit Smoothies

 Vietnam is a paradise for fruit smoothie enthusiasts.
-Everyday smoothies are not only refreshing but also a kaleidoscope of flavors.
+Smoothies are not only refreshing but also a kaleidoscope of flavors.

 Favorites include mango, dragon fruit, papaya, and banana.
 They often blend fresh fruit, ice, and sometimes sweetened condensed milk or yogurt, creating a creamy texture.